ai-mcpx/mcpx.jenkins/README.md

 Typical use:
 1) Click “Probe” to confirm mcpx-cli is installed at the path you configured on at least one candidate node
-2) If Probe succeeds on an agent, click “Refresh” and then reload the page to see the updated options
+2) If Probe succeeds on an agent, click “Refresh” to update the available options
 3) If Probe fails on all candidates, install mcpx-cli on the controller or configure your job to run on an agent that has mcpx-cli and set the job-level CLI Path accordingly

 ## Jenkinsfile example